-They develop new-build properties to enable people on low incomes to access affordable housing.
 They take on empty properties on medium term leases and refurbish them to provide homes for people in temporary accommodation.
 The refurbishments are funded through grants and the charity's own cash reserves which are then recovered through ongoing rental income.